bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

 # Tips

-Most common names should come before less common and unique names in a metric: less memory usage and faster query.
+More common names should come before less common and unique names in the metric: less memory usage and faster query.

 `sys.cpu.loadavg.app.host-0001` performs better than `sys.app.host-0001.cpu.loadavg` using trie index + nfa/dfa.